input-output-hk/partner-chains/docs/intro.md

 #### Chain spec

-The chain spec file contains basic chain ifnormation, initial operational parameters of the network, and genesis configuration for all pallets present in the initial runtime.
+The chain spec file contains basic chain information, initial operational parameters of the network, and genesis configuration for all pallets present in the initial runtime.
 Read the [official documentation](https://docs.polkadot.com/develop/parachains/deployment/generate-chain-specs/) for more information about the chain spec file itself.
 For the sake of configuring the Partner Chain